spacepatcher/firehol-ip-aggregator/README.md

     }
 }
 ```

-To start the collection module and the API server locally, just type:
+If the observable is not found in the application database, the response will look like this:
 ```
-sudo docker-compose up -d
+{
+    "feeds_available": 136,
+    "request_time": "2017-10-29T18:15:10.807654+03:00",
+    "results": {}
+}
 ```

+**Thanks**

-Thx @ilyaglow for suggestions!
+Thanks @ilyaglow for suggestions!